Synchronous online focus groups

-Online focus groups are a qualitative research tool to gather information from individuals via the Internet.
+Synchronous online focus groups are a qualitative research tool to gather information from individuals via the Internet.
 Qualitative research allows for in-depth exploration into people’s feelings and beliefs.
 However unlike traditional focus groups, online groups offer the advantage of bringing participants together regardless of their geographic location.
-They are desirable when dealing with participants who are very busy and difficult to recruit (e.g., physicians, attorneys, high-ranking executives and decision-makers) and can be conducted directly from a participant’s office or home computer.
+They are desirable when dealing with participants who are difficult to recruit and can be conducted directly from a participant’s office or home computer.

 The online process

-When is an online focus group right for me?
+When is a synchronous online focus group right for me?

-Online focus groups should be considered where the concept, service or product being evaluated is related to the Internet or related high-tech industries (e.g., website design, concept testing of new technologies, evaluation of wireless telephone services) and where the target market is experienced using the Internet.
-An online environment provides some anonymity for participants that can encourage even shy participants to be open and share their honest opinions even on sensitive topics or products.
-Lastly, online focus groups should be considered only when the client and research staff are confident that the research being conducted will not be seriously compromised because participants’ reactions and non-verbal cues cannot be seen.
+Synchronous online focus groups should be considered where the target market is experienced using the Internet or where some anonymity is desired for participants.
+This encourages even shy participants to be open and share their honest opinions, including on sensitive topics or products.
+This methodology should be considered only when the research being conducted will not be seriously compromised because participants’ reactions and non-verbal cues cannot be seen.